 Step 11: Recheck Chain Tension and Wheel Alignment

 Sometimes during tightening things can go a bit whack.
 You always want to double check chain tension and tire alignment one last time after tightening the rear axle.
 Just in case.

 Step 12: Install the Cotter Pin and Covers

 Now that we're sure that everything went well, install a new cotter pinand put it's cover back on.

 The final step is to apply some threadlocker to the two allen bolts we removed previously and bolt the chain guard on again.

 Step 13: All Done!

-Anyway, uf you found this interesting, click the 'Follow' button up on the right to get notified of similar projects in the future, or check out my profile to see what other projects I've been up to — here are some you might like:
+Anyway, uf you found this interesting, click the 'Follow' button up at the top to get notified of similar projects in the future.
+Or check out my profile to see what other projects I've been up to — here are some you might like: